My Qatar travel summary:

 Having one of the best airports in the World, Qatar Airways was named the best airline in the world in 2019.
 The country has been hosting Formula One Grand Prix races and it was preparing to organize football World Cup 2022, the biggest event worldwide.
 Besides that, Qatar is the safest or one of the safest countries in the world.

 It would be hard to say that Qataris are hard workers, consistent or dedicated.
-Well, money can also acquire cheap work force, mostly from India, Bangladesh and Pakistan.
-Hundreds of thousands of workers have been emigrating to work for miserable salaries, living in inhuman circumstances within ghettos, working in dangerous conditions and long shifts without a break.
+There is no need to be, if money can acquire cheap work force, mostly from India, Bangladesh and Pakistan.
+Hundreds of thousands of workers have emigrated for low-paid jobs.
+Many live in poor conditions, work long hours in unsafe conditions without rest.

-Apparently, it is still better than in their homeland, plus they can save a couple of hundreds of dollars at the end of the month.
-However, it is not ethic to take advantage of common people like this – it could be actually defined as a modern slavery.
+Apparently, it is still better than life at home, and they can save a few hundred dollars each month.
+However, I think it is unethical to exploit ordinary people like this; it feels like modern slavery.

-Qatar has one of the highest males to female ratio in the world, mostly due to the number of foreign workers that are in majority males working in construction, maintenance and engineering.
+Qatar has one of the highest male-to-female ratios in the world.
+This is mainly because most foreign workers are men working in construction, maintenance, and engineering.

 There are more than two million expats in the country while Qatari citizens only slightly exceed 314,000 people.
 Only 12% of the nation’s population consists of Qatari citizens, living in a separate cultural realm.

-Women are mostly at home; occasionally cooking or caring for children, but mostly mingling among themselves.
+Qatari women are mostly at home, occasionally cooking or caring for children, but mostly mingling among themselves.
 In a traditional Muslim society, the superiority of men is clearly observable in various public settings, where they frequently gather, drink tea, or engage in commercial activities.

-So far, Qatar is a pleasant stopover for a few days, but it will soon upgrade to a final destination, where visitors will attend one of the events, live, work or simply enjoy good weather during European winter, while having fun at the modern facilities.
+So far, Qatar is a pleasant stopover for a few days, but it will soon upgrade to a final destination.
+Visitors will attend events, live, work or simply enjoy good weather during European winter, while having fun at the modern facilities.